Searching for trips..

 Visit the art centre and join in print, weaving and jewellery making workshops with local artists.
 Watch a traditional dance performance, listen to the gorgeous harmonies of the local singers.

+In the morning, we visit the indigenous art centre to watch printmakers at work, with the opportunity to purchase prints that catch your eye.
 Enjoy traditional kai kai (Traditional Lunch) prepared by the local community – a feast of locally caught crayfish, fresh & curried fish.
 Spend the afternoon swimming at a local beach, hosted by traditional owners.

+This morning explore historical sites at Albany Island or Somerset.
 Later, surrounded by glistening sea and bathed in the glow of twilight, we enjoy sundowner drinks and the company of like-minded explorers as we relax and watch the sun gently sink below the horizon at the Tip of Cape York – the northernmost point of the Australian mainland continent.

+Enjoy a day exploring Forbes Island, an excellent spot for swimming, scuba, snorkelling or glass-bottom boat tours from the pristine sandy beaches.
+Hear the story of beche-de-mer fisherman Frederick Lancaster who inhabited this island and visit his gravesite.
+We also have an opportunity to go beachcombing at a nearby remote island, possibly Magra, Saunders, or Sir Charles Hardy.
+Visit Restoration Island or Resto, as the locals call it.
+Here Captain Bligh, of the infamous Mutiny on the Bounty, made his first landfall after a long ocean crossing from Tonga, in May 1789.
+He named it Restoration Island because the food they found (oysters and native fruits) greatly restored their spirits and because that date was Oak Apple Day, the anniversary of the restoration of King Charles II.
 Today Restoration Island is not just a National Park; one-third of the island is leased to David Glasheen, a former mining tycoon, who, after losing his fortune in the Black Friday market crash, decided to live a solitary existence on the island, and has done so for over 2 decades.
 It is an idyllic coastal island with a granite and volcanic peak 116 metres in height and a beautiful shark tooth-shaped beach spit where guest will enjoy water activities and time to explore the island.

 Visit Stanley Island in the Flinders Island Group and take a walk to view the isolated Endaen Aboriginal rock art guided by a traditional owner who will offer an interpretation.
 The art here depicts the first sailing ships to visit Queensland shores.
 At Davie Reef enjoy swimming, scuba, snorkelling or glass-bottom boat tours and see Brown Boobie bird colonies at Davie Cay.

 Osprey Reef is the summit of an undersea 2,000m mountain located beyond the continental shelf with no landmass visible.
 Enjoy amazing underwater visibility here, and observe magnificent corals, plummeting drop-offs and many fish in the crystalline waters.
 Osprey Reef is a highly prized tropical dive location amongst scuba divers, called an ‘oasis for living creatures of all kinds’ by Sir David Attenborough.
+Osprey Reef is a true expedition-style destination and our visit is subject to appropriate weather conditions.

 Enjoy the breathtaking natural beauty of Lizard Island.
 Join an optional hike to Cook’s Look and be rewarded with exceptional views over the Great Barrier Reef.
 Learn about the tragic fate of Mary Watson on a walk to her cottage.
 Snorkel from the beach over giant clam gardens and colourful coral and visit the Lizard Island Research Station.